 The electric scooter industry is a on a roll, so to speak, and is creating quite the controversy in many cities across America.

 If injured on an e-scooter we’re your legal help source, no matter what city or state you were hurt in.
-Our electric scooter lawyers and attorneys at Hood National Law Group can help.
+Our electric scooter lawyers and attorneys at National Injury Help can help.
 We’ll hold Bird, Lime, Razor, or any other electric scooter companies responsible for your accident.

 We expect large cash settlements and payouts from either e-scooter class action lawsuits, or individual scooter accident lawsuits.